 - Stat graphics

-- Can be embedded inline in your post
+- Can be embedded inline in your post.

 Step 2: Optimize Your Post for RepurposingNow that you’ve got a draft of your post complete, let’s see how we can use pieces of it on other channels and platforms.

+Use Your Email Introduction in Your Email NewslettersConsider crafting your intro with an email-friendly conversational tone.
+That way, you can easily copy and paste it into your email software, tweaking it slightly as necessary.
 This will likely only work if your emails are text-heavy rather than image-based.
 If you send a lot of plain text emails though, this can be an immense time-saver.

+Turn Your Blog Post Into Inspiration for a YouTube VideoYou’ve heard the cliche that a picture is worth a thousand words.
+That means video has to be worth like, what, half a library?
+Well, something like that.
 Anyway, what we’re getting at here is if someone wants to read about a topic, someone probably wants to watch a video about it, too.
 So, shoot a video based on your blog post.
 That’s something we’ve done in the past with our #OverheardAtCoSchedule video series, and it makes time spent on ideation go a lot quicker:

 - Break down the main points of your blog post.
 Ask yourself, “What are the main takeaways I want someone to learn from reading this?”
 List them out.